Market Crash and Global War?

 Just in case?
 Perhaps.
 However…

 North Korea and Russia are both known for their harsh winters.
-That’s just a thought really.
+That’s just a thought, really.
 However, North Korea and Russia should be on the radar, partially because of their cooperation.
 Newsweek recently reported that “Some of the more advanced missile technology recently put on display for the wider world by North Korea was acquired by the rogue state with the help of Russia, according to new documents acquired by The Washington Post from one of the top Soviet-era missile manufacturers.”
 This is something that Trump has since denounced.

 North Korea continues to fire missiles and test nuclear weapons in spite of repeated threats and promises from the United States.
 This can literally only go so far before it turns into something nasty.
-Either the world just lets North Korea do what it wants or those making the threats will have to follow through.
-Unfortunately, it’s not as simple and getting in there to correct the situation.
+Either the world just lets North Korea do what it wants, or those making the threats will have to follow through.
+Unfortunately, it’s not as simple as getting in there to correct the situation.
 You must remember that North Korea is backed by Russia and China – who both share a border with North Korea and would not be happy with the United States being that close.
 A good way to understand this relationship is to consider how Chairman Mao described the relationship between China and North Korea; “As close as lips and teeth.”
 He worried that “If the lips are gone, the teeth will be cold” (Chun wang chi han).

 Know that the three would be unified against the United States and know that if the United States fought against China, Russia, and North Korea alone, it would be a blood bath.
 China and Russia are already training for that possibility.
 The United States will need a lot of help and a lot of troops or some big bombs.
 This is probably why some military experts in China are worried about nuclear war.
 I know many believe this is unlikely and that cooler heads will prevail.
 Let’s hope so.
-However, we are already seeing prelude.
+However, we already see a prelude.

 President Trump warned that illicit Chinese oil sales to North Korea would hurt the prospects of a peaceful resolution over Kim Jong Un’s nuclear weapons and missile programs.
-It was also stated that Russian tankers have repeatedly supplied fuel to North Korea in a violation of sanctions.
+It was also stated that Russian tankers have repeatedly supplied fuel to North Korea in violation of sanctions.
 It seems China and Russia might be instigating a bit.
 In fact, Reuters reported that two Western European security officials had said Russian ships were transferring their cargo at sea to Korean vessels.
 If true… that is nothing short of a slap in the face.

-Again, something will have to be done at some point and I’m not the only one seeing it.
+Again, something will have to be done at some point, and I’m not the only one seeing it.
 Defense Secretary Jim Mattis (a retired United States Marine Corps general) recently declared that “Storm clouds are gathering” over the Korean Peninsula.
 I agree, but again… North Korea will merely be one part of that Pacific arena.
 This problem stretches all the way down to Australia.